Intuitive Breastfeeding - A Stress-Free Introduction - Judes Family Skip to content

 How Long Should I Breastfeed My Child?

 When my first son was born, I said: "I will breastfeed for one year, then that’s enough."
-Within the first six months, I abandoned that thought.
+I abandoned that idea within the first six months.
 More and more, I noticed how good breastfeeding was for both of us.
 Our bond was and is very close, and breastfeeding helped him through various life stages.
 It was his comfort in sadness, his pain relief in injuries, his moment of peace for relaxation and falling asleep, and much more.
 Shortly after his third birthday (by which time his little sister had arrived), we decided together that it was enough.
 By that point, he was self-weaning and only breastfeeding for about 10 minutes in the evening to relax.

 The Benefits of Breastfeeding